Marijuana is legal for adults and is taxed and regulated similarly to alcohol; state also has a medical marijuana law

 Reform Work Isn’t Done

-On-site consumption (LD1952): Despite its inclusion in the voter initiative, Maine lawmakers prohibited on-site consumption of cannabis during implementation.
-This issue remains a point of discussion, with some advocating for its inclusion in future regulations.
+On-site consumption (LD1365): Despite its inclusion in the voter initiative, Maine lawmakers prohibited on-site consumption of cannabis during implementation.
+This bill would allow localities to authorize on-site consumption.

-Maine's cannabis landscape must prioritize justice and equity, upholding the will of the voters who established a legal cannabis market.
-MPP remains committed to ensuring responsible regulations and public safety measures are implemented fairly and exclusively, offering all Mainers the opportunity to benefit from this evolving space.
+Maine's cannabis landscape must prioritize justice, equity, health, and safety, and upholding the will of the voters who established a legal cannabis market.

 Historic victory in 2016: The Yes on 1 Campaign